-https://regulations.utah.edu/academics/revisions 6/6-420.pdf
+https://regulations.utah.edu/academics/revisions_6/6-420.pdf

 POLICY 6-420 Scholarship, Grant, Fellowship and Tuition Waiver Policy: The purpose of this policy is to enhance the overall coordination of Scholarship, Grant, Fellowship and Tuition Waiver and related forms of financial aid for students, as between individual academic colleges and departments, service departments, and all personnel involved in the student financial aid awarding process.
-Public confidence in university stewardship of these resources is achieved when the highest ethical standards of impartiality and fairness are maintained through all stages of processing awards and when internal controls operate effectively.
+Public confidence in University stewardship of these resources is achieved when the highest ethical standards of impartiality and fairness are maintained through all stages of processing awards and when internal controls operate effectively.

-10.3 Scholarships
+10.3 Scholarships through RMCOEH

 There are multiple scholarship opportunities for students at the University of Utah.
-There are scholarship options both nationally and through the RMCOEH.
-Students are encouraged to apply for national scholarships related to Occupational and Environmental Health, including:
+RMCOEH students are also eligible for, and frequently receive, national awards.
+RMCOEH faculty may be of assistance with additional suggestions.
+Students are encouraged to apply for scholarships related to Occupational and Environmental Health.

 - BCSP Foundation Scholarship: Deadline to apply is early October; one \$5000 scholarship is available to a student in the MSOH Industrial Hygiene emphasis program - American Industrial Hygiene Foundation (AIHF): Deadline to apply is late January.
-There are a series of national scholarships and local scholarships (Jeff Lee Scholarship; D. Jeff Burton Scholarship) awarded through this application - 3M Scholarship: Deadline to apply is early March.
-Multiple \$5000 scholarships are awarded to applicants nationally. - AIHA Local Utah Section Scholarship: Deadline to apply is late Fall.
-Multiple scholarships are awarded annually to students in the Industrial Hygiene emphasis
+There are a series of national scholarships and local scholarships (Jeff Lee Scholarship) awarded through this application - 3M Scholarship: Deadline to apply is early March.
+Multiple \$5000 scholarships are awarded to applicants nationally.

-Scholarship opportunities limited to RMCOEH trainees are listed below.
-All applications for these scholarships must be submitted to Toni Chambers by March 1.
+Scholarship opportunities limited to RMCOEH's students are listed below.
+Allapplications for these scholarships must be submitted to Toni Chambers by March 1.
 The RMCOEH Center Director, on the recommendation of a scholarship committee, has the discretion to determine which student(s) receive scholarships and the amount awarded.
 Other than for the Dr. Paul Richards scholarships, award amounts are linked to endowment growth.